acryptos/docs.acryptos.com/acryptos-vaults.md

 **Swap APY** represents the rate at which the monetary value of the deposited Liquidity Provider (LP) tokens rises at.
 This yield is generated through the swap fees gained as a Liquidity Provider.

-Find out more about [AMM and Liquidity Provider](https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm).

 **Vault APY** refers to the yield generated from Vault Strategies.

 **ACS APR** is the rate at which ACS rewards are given to users that stake their tokens.

+Resources:
+Find out more about [AMM and Liquidity Provider](https://academy.binance.com/en/articles/what-is-an-automated-market-maker-amm).
 Find out more about [APY vs APR](https://academy.binance.com/en/ask/questions/apy-and-apr)

 ## ACS and ACSI Vaults